measurement-kit/measurement-kit/doc/api/ndt.md

 in its settings according to its first two arguments and then calls `run()`.
 All other arguments have the same semantic as their `run()` equivalents.

+# BUGS

+Only NDT's download and upload tests are implemented.

 # HISTORY

 The `ndt` module appeared in MeasurementKit 0.2.0.